FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_instance_v1.html.markdown

 The `datastore` block supports:

 * `type` - (Required) Specifies the DB engine.
-Currently, MySQL, PostgreSQL, and Microsoft SQL Server are supported.
-The value is MySQL, PostgreSQL, or SQLServer.
+Currently, MySQL, and Microsoft SQL Server are supported.
+The value is MySQL, or SQLServer.

 * `version` - (Required) Specifies the DB instance version.